 Data Collection

-At 8 different locations around Guana Head Island in the British Virgin Islands, Forrester et al. (2015) recorded percent cover for 27 recognizable taxonomic units (RTU’s) of corals (Forrester et al., 2015).
+At 8 different locations around Guana Head Island in the British Virgin Islands, divers recorded percent cover for 27 recognizable taxonomic units (RTU’s) of corals (Forrester et al., 2015).
 They used the linear point-intercept method and recorded the substrate or coral group every 0.25 m for 3 30-m transects at each site between June and August from 1992-2016.
 These point observations were converted to surface area estimates of percent cover (Ohlhorst, Liddell, Taylor, & Taylor, 1988).
 At the same sites, they also recorded counts for 58 RTU’s of sponges.
-For this, they used the line intercept method for 3 30-m transects between June and August from 1993-1995, 2000-2003, and 2005-2016 (Forrester et al., 2015).
-For both datasets, transects were set up at a depth of approximately 10 m.
+They used the line intercept method for 3 30-m transects between June and August from 1993-1995, 2000-2003, and 2005-2016 (Forrester et al., 2015).
+For both datasets, transects were set up at a depth of approximately 10-m.
 In 2011, transects for the sponge counts were conducted by two observers (E. MacLean and L. Jarecki), but in all other years, there was one observer (L. Jarecki).
 A percent cover of zero implies there were no individuals of that coral group represented on that transect.
 The 8 primary sites are White Bay, Muskmelon, Pelican Ghut, Crab Cove, Grand Ghut, Bigelow, Guana Head, and Monkey Point.
 In years when the primary site was unavailable for logistical reasons, an alternate site was surveyed.
 These sites are White Bay-alt, Monkey Pt area, White Bay E, and Bigelow-south.
 The sites were all fringing reefs and the only apparent difference among sites was the increased exposure to waves at the two sites to the north of the island.
 There are no negative values and data regarding sponges was not collected in 1993 at Crab Cove or 2014 at Pelican Ghut.

 All sponges and corals were identified to species in the field where possible.
-However, several of the RTU’s include more than one species: taxonomists reassigned taxa thought to be different species to the same species after the study began, taxonomists divided a single species into multiple after the study began; and field identification is impossible for some species because several species share morphological characteristics that make them indistinguishable from each other.
+However, for the following reasons several of the RTU’s include more than one species: (1) taxonomists reassigned taxa thought to be different species to the same species after the study began, (2) taxonomists divided a single species into multiple after the study began, and (3) field identification is impossible for some species because several species share morphological characteristics that make them indistinguishable from each other.
 For the former two cases, the lowest resolution RTU was used.
 For example, the coral Montastraea annularis was recognized to be three separate species (M. annularis, M. faveolata, and M. franksi) in 1994 (Weil & Knowlton, 1989), but because the study began in 1992, the aggregate group was used.

 Data Analysis

-For the analysis, I only included data from the 8 primary sites and reconciled data inconsistencies.
-All corals included in the analysis are live hard corals in the order Scleractinia.
-All database management was conducted in R (R Core Team, 2017).
+For the analysis, I will include data from the 8 primary sites and reconcile data inconsistencies.
+All corals included in the analysis will be live hard corals in the order Scleractinia.
+All database management and analysis will be conducted in R (R Core Team, 2017).